kframework/X86-64-semantics/docs/meeting-minutes.md

     ```
   - The issue (explained next) is with the gcc generated binary and related to leave instrcution.
   - In the previous implementation, before doing the global iterative dfa,
-  we determine the local (rescricted to a bb) constant (does not depend on In/Out) Gen <actual_rsp, max_disp_rsp, actual_rbp, max_disp_rbp> as
+  we determine the local (i.e. restricted to a bb) constant (i.e. does not
+      depend on In/Out) Gen <actual_rsp, max_disp_rsp, actual_rbp,
+  max_disp_rbp> as follows:

       ```
         Gen[bb]::actual_rsp = Actual displacement of esp across the bb with initial value of rsp/rbp assumed as 0.

         Gen[bb]::max_disp_rsp = max (Out[I]::max_disp_esp) for all I in bb.
         - correspondingly for rbp -
       ```
-  ***Note Gen is calculated with initial value of rsp/rbp as 0.***
+  **Note Gen is calculated with initial value of rsp/rbp as 0.**

   - Consider the calculation of actual_esp component of Gen for an exit block (which will have the epilouge) for gcc generated binary

       ![Const Gen computation of exit node](fig_3.png)

-  - The actual rsp calculation (which is supposed to be rsp = rbp; rsp += 16;) is wrong as we have not considered the fact that actual_rsp is dependent on the In::actua_rbp.
+  - The actual rsp calculation (which is supposed to be rsp = rbp; rsp += 16;) is wrong as we have not considered the fact that actual_rsp is dependent on the In::actual\_rbp.
 In other words, the calculation of Gen is not a local property, but dependent on the In.
   - So we modified the global dfa so that gen are calculated during the iterative global dfa.

 #### 21 April 2016